HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Forestry/Forest Pathologist.md

 Welcome to the Forest Pathologist Interview Preparation !
 This resource is designed to help you ace your Forest Pathologist interviews with confidence.

+Agriculture and Environmental Science is a multidisciplinary field that focuses on understanding the relationship between agriculture, natural resources, and the environment.
+Within this field, Forestry plays a vital role in managing and conserving forests for sustainable use.
+One important job within forestry is that of a Forest Pathologist.
+Forest Pathologists study the causes, development, and control of diseases affecting trees and forests.
+They investigate the impact of pathogens, pests, and environmental factors on forest health, and develop strategies to prevent and manage forest diseases.
+Their work is crucial in maintaining the biodiversity, productivity, and overall health of forests, ensuring their long-term sustainability.

 ## 🚀 Overview

 Whether you're a seasoned Forest Pathologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Forest Pathologist interviews to help you prepare and succeed.